 The entertainment system on your boat consists of a Fusion® AM/FM stereo w/four (4) waterproof speakers, and MP3 & USB input.
-The stereo unit is located on the port side of the console.
+The stereo unit is located on the starboard console.
 The waterproof speakers are located throughout the boat.

 Operating Your Stereo Using Your MP3 Player or USB Device (Option)